 “Oh, well, you wouldn’t believe how much chocolate milk two teenage boys can drink.”

 “Oh, just the two boys, huh?” she asked.
 “No girls?”

 The power of that one word in that moment—just two boys.

 I know she meant no harm.
-But I can’t help but wonder if some people think a woman must have a daughter in order to feel complete as a mother.
+But I can’t help but wonder if some people think a mom of boys must have a daughter in order to feel complete as a mother.